gr4vy/gr4vy-go/api/docs/PaymentServiceDefinitionSupportedFeatures.md

 NewPaymentServiceDefinitionSupportedFeaturesWithDefaults instantiates a new PaymentServiceDefinitionSupportedFeatures object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDelayedCapture

+`func (o *PaymentServiceDefinitionSupportedFeatures) GetDelayedCapture() bool`

+GetDelayedCapture returns the DelayedCapture field if non-nil, zero value otherwise.

+### GetDelayedCaptureOk

+`func (o *PaymentServiceDefinitionSupportedFeatures) GetDelayedCaptureOk() (*bool, bool)`

+GetDelayedCaptureOk returns a tuple with the DelayedCapture field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDelayedCapture

+`func (o *PaymentServiceDefinitionSupportedFeatures) SetDelayedCapture(v bool)`

+SetDelayedCapture sets DelayedCapture field to given value.

+### HasDelayedCapture

+`func (o *PaymentServiceDefinitionSupportedFeatures) HasDelayedCapture() bool`

+HasDelayedCapture returns a boolean if a field has been set.

+### GetNetworkTokens

+`func (o *PaymentServiceDefinitionSupportedFeatures) GetNetworkTokens() bool`

+GetNetworkTokens returns the NetworkTokens field if non-nil, zero value otherwise.

+### GetNetworkTokensOk

+`func (o *PaymentServiceDefinitionSupportedFeatures) GetNetworkTokensOk() (*bool, bool)`

+GetNetworkTokensOk returns a tuple with the NetworkTokens field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkTokens

+`func (o *PaymentServiceDefinitionSupportedFeatures) SetNetworkTokens(v bool)`

+SetNetworkTokens sets NetworkTokens field to given value.

+### HasNetworkTokens

+`func (o *PaymentServiceDefinitionSupportedFeatures) HasNetworkTokens() bool`

+HasNetworkTokens returns a boolean if a field has been set.

+### GetPartialRefunds

+`func (o *PaymentServiceDefinitionSupportedFeatures) GetPartialRefunds() bool`

+GetPartialRefunds returns the PartialRefunds field if non-nil, zero value otherwise.

+### GetPartialRefundsOk

+`func (o *PaymentServiceDefinitionSupportedFeatures) GetPartialRefundsOk() (*bool, bool)`

+GetPartialRefundsOk returns a tuple with the PartialRefunds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPartialRefunds

+`func (o *PaymentServiceDefinitionSupportedFeatures) SetPartialRefunds(v bool)`

+SetPartialRefunds sets PartialRefunds field to given value.

+### HasPartialRefunds

+`func (o *PaymentServiceDefinitionSupportedFeatures) HasPartialRefunds() bool`

+HasPartialRefunds returns a boolean if a field has been set.

 ### GetPaymentMethodTokenization